fra00/2WHAV-iterative/README.md

 ⚠️ **CRITICAL:**
 This flow MUST be followed to the letter and is intentionally rigid precisely to stimulate the LLM's reasoning, not to speed up by ignoring steps.

+⚠️ **CRITICAL:**
+Each step must be exposed for human verification.
+Ignoring this is considered a CRITICAL ERROR

 ```
 ┌─────────────────────────────────────────┐
 │ STEP 1: Design (2WHAV Planning)        │